itsluap/luap-server/resources/[qb]/[housing]/indigo-houses/README.md

 # indigo-houses
-Real Estate for indigo-core Framework :house_with_garden:
+Real Estate for qb-core Framework :house_with_garden:

 # License